ceos-seo/data_cube_ui/docs/notebook_install.md

  >I’m having trouble connecting to my notebook server from another computer.

 A:
->	There can be a variety of problems that can cause this issue.<br><br>
+>	There can be a variety of problems that can cause this issue.
+Check your notebook configuration file, your network settings, and your firewall settings.
-    First check the IP and port number in your notebook configuration file.
-    Be sure you are connecting to `localhost:<port>` if your browser is running on the same machine as the Jupyter server, and `<IP>:<port>` otherwise.
-    Also check that your firewall is not blocking the port that it is running on.

 ---